icue/SteamReviewAndForumMcp/README.md

 ## Operational Notes

-- Saved review datasets are stored in `.steam-review-exports/` by default.
+- Saved review datasets are stored in `STEAM_REVIEW_EXPORT_DIR` when set; otherwise they are stored in `.steam-review-exports/` next to the installed package.
-- Saved forum thread datasets are stored in `.steam-forum-exports/` by default.
+- Saved forum thread datasets are stored in `STEAM_FORUM_EXPORT_DIR` when set; otherwise they are stored in `.steam-forum-exports/` next to the installed package.
 - Stored exports are cleaned up automatically after `24` hours by default.
 - Review and forum fetches retry transient failures and `429` responses with backoff.
 - If the process restarts mid-fetch, later status or chunk reads can restart resumable jobs automatically.